 Leighton House

-Our Solution: Staff at Leighton House decided to use Smartify’s object recognition functionality to allow visitors to identify objects (and groups of objects) in the house using their own smartphone camera to access information.
-This meant that the walls did not have to be filled with QR codes while still allowing visitors to explore more about the objects on display.
+Staff at Leighton House decided to use Smartify’s object recognition functionality to allow visitors to identify objects (and groups of objects) in the house using their own smartphone camera to access information without cluttering the walls with QR codes.

 Check out Leighton House on Smartify here.